franklee26/franklee26.github.io/_posts/2019-6-29-Embedding sanity check.md

 ![chimera](https://i.imgur.com/QYrzGrA.png)

+We get the same Chimera mappings!
+Looks like the embedding process is working a lot better.

 Notice that there is now a new argument for `greedyBipartiteSets()` called `ensurance`.
 When this field is flagged true, it simply checks that the computed left and right sets in fact form a bipartite graph.
 I'm not sure why (or if this is to be expected), but sometimes `greedyBipartiteSets()` does not find bipartite partitions, which is why I added such an option.

 If `ensurance` is set to be true, then the left and right sets will be recomputed at most 101 times until a correct partition is found.
 This will slow down the process so this will need to be addressed later.